Bayesian kernel machine regression-causal mediation analysis: Data analysis

 \subsection{Study population}

-We applied our BKMR--CMA methodology to quantify the contribution of birth length (BL) as a mediator between \emph{in utero} co-exposure to arsenic (As), manganese (Mn) and lead (Pb), and children's neurodevelopment, in a prospective birth cohort in rural Bangladesh.
-This cohort has previously been described \citep{gleason2014,kile2014,valeri2017}.
-We excluded 2 mother-infant pairs where the infant had outlying birth lengths (BL $>$ 6 standard deviations from the mean), for a total sample of $727$.
+We applied our BKMR-CMA methodology to quantify the contribution of birth length (BL) as a mediator between \emph{in utero} co-exposure to arsenic (As), manganese (Mn) and lead (Pb), and children's neurodevelopment, in a prospective birth cohort in rural Bangladesh.
+This cohort has previously been described.\citep{gleason2014,kile2014,valeri2017} We excluded two mother-infant pairs where the infant had outlying birth lengths (BL $>$ 6 standard deviations from the mean), for a total sample of $727$.
 Researchers measured \emph{in utero} metal exposure to As, Mn and Pb from umbilical cord venous blood samples.
-Collaborators in Bangladesh administered the Bayley Scales of Infant and Toddler Development\textsuperscript{TM}, Third Edition (BSID-III\textsuperscript{TM}) to children 20-40 months after birth and neurodevelopment was measured as the raw cognitive development score (CS) \citep{bayley2006}.
-We controlled for child sex, maternal IQ, maternal education (less than high school vs. at least high school), maternal protein intake (low vs. medium vs. high tertiles), secondhand smoke exposure at baseline (smoking environment vs. non-smoking environment), HOME score, and maternal age at delivery in all analyses.
-When conducting our analyses, we log transformed, centered, and scaled metal concentrations, and centered and scaled CS, BL, and continuous confounder variables.
+Collaborators in Bangladesh administered the Bayley Scales of Infant and Toddler Development\textsuperscript{TM}, Third Edition (BSID-III\textsuperscript{TM}) to children 20-40 months after birth and neurodevelopment was measured as the raw cognitive development score (CS).\citep{bayley2006} We controlled for clinic, child sex, maternal IQ, maternal education (less than high school vs. at least high school), maternal protein intake (low vs. medium vs. high tertiles), secondhand smoke exposure at baseline (smoking environment vs. non-smoking environment), HOME score, and maternal age at delivery in all analyses.
+When conducting our analyses, we log transformed and standardized metal concentrations, and standardized CS, BL, and other continuous variables.
+To evaluate the persistence of the effect of \emph{in utero} metal exposure on neurodevelopment, we considered age at BSID-III testing to be an effect modifier of the metal mixture and neurodevelopment relationship.